 The new rules will apply to all new pilots.
 This means that night operations training and testing will be part of the Aeronautical Knowledge Test required by anyone applying for a Remote Pilot Certificate.

 2. Anti-collision lights on drones

 The new law also requires that drones operated at night have anti-collision lighting that can be seen from three miles.
-This is in contrast to the recreational flyer requirement.
-There is no maximum distance recreational flyers must be able to see the drone at night.
-To meet this requirement, we will soon see brighter lights in commercial drones.
+We will soon see brighter lights in commercial drones to meet this requirement.

 If you already have a drone without anti-collision lights, you can buy a separate module and install it on top of your drone.
 I would recommend Lume Cube Strobe lights.

 - Meets Federal Regulations 360º & 3+ mile visibility

 - Bright White Light with additional Red & Green Caps